Traceton/next-generator/README.md

 `npm i next-generator -D`

-### :five: Next, navigate to your package.json file and copy the node-generator script given here and paste into your scripts:
+### :five: Next, navigate to your package.json file and copy the next-generator script given here and paste into your scripts:

 ```
  "scripts": {